 -Stretch points to refuel along the way – physically and mentally

--Hotels – single occupancy for your alone time
+-Hotels on April 3, 4, 5, 6 – single occupancy for your alone time

 -Suppers – more than just a “light snack” – riding through some of the best food spots